-Next, the computer would follow the "no" path, which is the black arrow to the right.
+Next, the computer would follow the "no" path, the arrow that goes to the right.
 The next box contains the question "Does it swim?"
 The answer to that is definitely "yes," blue whales swim.
-So the computer would continue down the "yes" path, which is the white arrow to the left.
+So the computer would continue down the "yes" path, which is the arrow that goes straight down.
 The computer then correctly concludes that it's looking at a blue whale.

 A computer is using this decision tree.
-Which of these creatures will require the computer to ask the most questions?
+Which of the listed creatures will require the computer to ask the most questions?

 The first question at the very top of the decision tree is an especially important one.